neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_hardhat.md

 A Hardhat project on Neon can either be imported from an existing Hardhat project elsewhere, or created based on Hardhat's sample project.
 See below for descriptions of both options.

 #### Option A: Import an Existing Project
 Since Neon is an Ethereum-compatible virtual machine and RPC, migration of existing Hardhat projects onto Neon is easy and seamless.
 The only thing required is a correct **hardhat.config.js** file.
+In addition, the deployer wallet address needs to have enough NEON tokens to cover the gas cost of the deployment.
+NEON tokens for Devnet can be obtained using the [NeonFaucet](developing/utilities/faucet.md).

-To begin, import your project files into the project folder, and then add the following information to the configuration file:
+To begin, import your project files into the project folder, and then add the following information to the **hardhat.config.js** configuration file:

 ##### hardhat.config.js
 ```js